sctlib/sct/content/notes/matrix.md

 - a user can post into a public room, and join as many as they would like.
 - a user can post into a private room, encrypted or not

+You can see a list of public rooms here https://view.matrix.org

 ### videos calls
 You can use peer-to-peer video/audio communication diretly in matrix, and with jtsi (inside matrix) for group calls.